FAQ

 • Your current transcript of records

-Military service is creditable as an internship, if all the formal requirements are met.
-Attendance at recruit school and officers’ school cannot be credited.
+Military service (officer or senior non-commissioned officer) can be credited as an internship if all formal requirements are met.
+Attendance at the recruiting school and officer school cannot be credited.

 Students may be given an exemption from the internship if they provide valid evidence that an internship could not be obtained due to the situation on the labor markets, even though they went to sufficient efforts to do so.
 For this purpose, a request must be written to the examination panel.